-An NEO's actual, realized payout is subject to the NEO first meeting certain vesting requirements as set out in the applicable equity incentive plan (see "Description of Long-Term Equity Incentive Plans" in Appendix "C" for a description of such vesting requirements) and to the price of the underlying Common Shares.
+An NEO's actual, realized payout is subject to the NEO first meeting certain vesting requirements as set out in the applicable equity incentive plan (see "Description of Long-Term Equity Incentive Plans" in Appendix "C" to this Circular for a description of such vesting requirements) and depends on the price of the underlying Common Shares.

 Options have a realized value only if the price of the Common Shares increases above the exercise price after the Option's applicable vesting date.
-Performance Awards have value only if Athabasca's TSR is at least above the 25th percentile of its peer group.
-The value of an RSU decreases or increases in lock-step with the value of a Common Share.
-As a result, there is a strong correlation between the share price performance of the Common Shares and the NEOs' "realized" compensation at the time the equity incentive award is settled.
+Performance Awards have value only if Athabasca's TSR is at least above the 25th percentile of its peer group and if Athabasca meets certain operational and corporate strategic performance thresholds under its Performance Plan.
+The value of an RSU decreases or increases with the value of a Common Share.
+As a result, there is a strong correlation between the price performance of the Common Shares and the NEOs' "realized" compensation at the time the equity incentive award is settled.